einfallstoll/express-ntlm/README.md

 Another option would be to abandon the proxy completely and connect directly to the application on port 80 or build a custom reverse proxy that authenticates the user, creates a session and keeps the session data on a shared store, that is accessible by all applications behind the proxy (e.g. [expressjs/session](https://github.com/expressjs/session) in combination with [visionmedia/connect-redis](http://github.com/visionmedia/connect-redis)).

+This bug was solved by overwriting the connection.id by saving cookies on the client. (see [`06c3864`](https://github.com/Xendox/express-ntlm/commit/06c3864723b1a40dafae894f6b8b5e0a0f459684))

 ## install

     $ npm install express-ntlm